aswinimahanta/Project-Svadhyaya/README.md

 ### What's the problem?

-Befor the new normal can be baselined, the most recited guidance on limiting further spread of COVID-19 is to practice social distancing.
+Before the new normal can be baselined, the most recited guidance on limiting further spread of COVID-19 is to practice social distancing.
 As a result, schools in most affected areas are taking precautionary measures by closing their facilities.
 With school-aged children at home for an indeterminate amount of time, ensuring they remain connected with their teachers and have access to source of their knowledge is necessary.
 Any interruption in learning process makes a learner disapointed.
 With a need of stay at shelter, it is difficult for the students to meet with their favourite teachers in person.

 ### How can technology help?